 After that, you can start thinking about actually getting the ball rolling by sending out send the dates, invitations with RSVPs and so on.
 Then it’s only a few small steps to your big day.

 Step 1: How Much Should You Spend on a Wedding?

-The first thing you plan should be how much you spend on your wedding.
-This, of course, is entirely up to you, you can opt for a big blow-out wedding, or a tiny registry office affair if you like.
+One of the first things you plan should be how much you spend on your wedding.
+This of course is entirely up to you, you can opt for a big blow-out wedding or a tiny registry office affair if you like.
 Don’t let anyone else guide your plans because if there’s one day in your life that should be all about you then it’s your wedding day.

 Consider where the money will come from.
 If you have some savings built up how much of your hoard would you like to spend on your wedding?
-How much will your parents and in-laws be willing to contribute?
+Will your parents and in-laws be willing to contribute?
 Add everything up and see what you have to play with.

 Something that a lot of people do is borrow money for their wedding day.
 That could be in the form of a loan from the bank or it could be as simple as putting many of the expenses on a credit card.
 While this is possible it’s not a wise financial decision.

 How you choose to plan out your spending is up to you, but you should track what you spend in some way.
 This will stop the cost of your wedding from getting out of control.
 Some ideas for basic money management ideas include:

 • Putting all of the money into one bank account and only spending the money from that account on wedding-related things